DIRACGrid/diracx/docs/CLIENT.md

 CLI commands are located in `diracx-cli/src/diracx/cli/`.
 To create a CLI command:

-1. Import `DiracClient` and/or the diracx API.
+1. Import `AsyncDiracClient` and/or the diracx API.
 2. Import `utils.AsyncTyper`.
 3. Use the `@app.async_command` decorator to define commands.